Updated January 5, 2026

 Which city is better for expats and digital nomads?

 Edmonton offers better purchasing power, making it more attractive for those earning in strong currencies.
 However, London provides lower living costs, which benefits budget-conscious travelers.
-Consider London if you prioritize cultural experiences, or Edmonton for better value.
+Consider London if you prioritize cultural experiences, or Edmonton for affordability.

 What's a reasonable monthly budget for London vs Edmonton?